lovattj/php-HueLights/README.md

 Create new object of the `jlls/Hue/System method`, passing your base station IP and developer ID in constructor.<br>
 Call a method!

+- Get a Developer ID:<br>
+Press the button on the top of your Hue base station, then run the `CLI_add_user.php` script.<br>
+This will return a randomised developer ID you can plug into `config.json` for use with subsequent requests.

 - Example:
 ```
 spl_autoload_extensions(".php");